 The DMA further specifies that "undertakings can try to induce this tipping and emerge as gatekeepers by using some of the unfair conditions and practices regulated in this Regulation."
 This statement is confusing on multiple grounds.
-If market tipping is a consequence of companies' driving force to gain more market power by competing against rivals, then it seems to deride the very process of competition.
+If market tipping is a consequence of

 Access to a gatekeeper position should not be a competitive concern.
 When market dominance is grounded in competition on the merits, it becomes a legitimate reward for effort and innovation.
 Also, potential entry by new competitors disciplines incumbents.
 Scaling-up is a legitimate objective as long as the competition takes place on the merits.
-Thus, market tipping sanctions the process of competition.
+Thus, market tipping sanctions the process of competition.80